“Flat as a Dollar Bill”

-From your first day as a Munger Tolles attorney, you are treated like an owner of the business.
-All attorneys receive the firm’s monthly financial statements, are invited to attend committee meetings, and vote on recruits.
+From your first day as a Munger, Tolles & Olson attorney, you are treated like an owner of the business.
+All attorneys receive the firm’s monthly financial statements, are invited to attend committee meetings and vote on recruits.

 Empowered to make a difference in firm life, many of our junior lawyers have done just that.
 Here are a few examples of associate-led efforts within the organization:

-- Building the first law-firm sponsored child care center on the West Coast.
+- Building the first law-firm-sponsored care center on the West Coast.

-- Reducing the firm’s environmental footprint by implementing a compost system, eliminating bottle water usage, and reducing paper consumption.
+- Reducing the firm’s environmental footprint by implementing a compost system, eliminating bottled water usage and reducing paper consumption.

 - Supporting health and wellness by making treadmill desk stations available to all employees and expanding healthy food options at firm functions.